 Eligibility for SNAP is largely determined at the federal level based on criteria such as income and assets.
 Gross monthly income generally must be at or below 130 percent of the poverty line, or about $26,600 a year for a three-person family.
 Households with elderly or disabled members are exempt from that limit.
 In general, childless adults must be employed to receive benefits for longer than three months.
 States can apply for a waiver of this requirement in areas where unemployment is high and jobs are scare.

-Food stamps are not intended to cover the complete cost of food for a household, though many families still count on them for their entire food budgets, Nestle explains.
+Food stamps are not intended to cover the complete cost of food for a household, but many families still count on them for their entire food budgets, Nestle explains.
 Even when the program is operating normally, most households run out of SNAP benefits before the end of the month.

 “We are bracing to absorb the additional demand that we are going to see,” Gassen said.
 “It’s going to be a challenge for them, and in turn a challenge for us.”

-Which Community Types Will Hurt Most from Delay
+Which Community Types Will Hurt Most

 Stakeholders Grappling With Uncertainty